 Interesting related articles:

-The Flexitarian Diet – US News Best Diets, where it was ranked #8.
+The Flexitarian Diet – US News and World Report Best Diets, ranked #3 overall.
 Lots of information!
-(2016)
+(2018)

 Meats: A Health Hierarchy (The Atlantic, 7/3/14) – compares the environmental impact of various foods